FabianKaechele/Multivariate_Extension_Lorenz_Gini/README.md

 ***A multivariate extension of the Lorenz curve based on copulas and a related multivariate Gini coefficient.***

- publisched in the Journal of Economic Inequality (2022).
+ published in the Journal of Economic Inequality (2022).
 [Link (klick!) to the paper.](https://doi.org/10.1007/s10888-022-09533-x)

 ## Features